Accessibility statement for the NHS Weight Loss Plan

 We know some parts of this application are not fully accessible:

-- the application can only be viewed in portrait orientation
+- content cannot be viewed in landscape orientation

 - the focus order is not always logical when navigating with an external Bluetooth keyboard